goeiebook/creativelab/README.md

 Stay cool, Abrie.
 You can learn a lot from guys like this.

 Immediately open up the site and look deeper.
-How did he make that thing?
+How did Both make this thing?
 The Techno Crab mode unlocks additional tools: a pen tool, gradients, stroke control.
 But they are difficult to use.
 The anchor tool doesn't seem to work.
-The UI isn't good.
 Clicking the tiny verticies is difficult.
-The play bar disappears at inconvienent times and reappears at inconvienient times.
-Heavy CPU usage slows everything down.
+The play bar disappears at inconvienent times, then reappears at an even more inconvienient time.
+Heavy CPU usage causes my Macbook's fan to go into overdrive.
+This UI has some serious issues.
+But apparently it not hold Both back.

 The Chrome Dev console helpfully remembers everything you enter, including mistakes and typos.
-So after a bit of hacking around, the suggestion list becomes polluted.
+So after a bit of hacking around, the suggestion list will become polluted.
 Annoyed by this, I begin searching for a remedy.
 And, as it turns out, the remedy is non-trivial.
 But during the process I stumble onto the Resources Tab, which has an entry named Local Storage.
 [Local Storage](https://developer.mozilla.org/en/docs/Web/API/Window/localStorage).
-The CreativeLab5 site appears to use it.
+And the CreativeLab5 site appears to use it:

 ![local storage editor][localstorage]

 Pretty-printing the contents of the 'boardStates' key reveals interesting information.
-It is a JSON data structure, and the names of various elements suggests that it represents the animation.
+It is a JSON data structure, and the vocabulary suggests a represention of animation.
 For example, [this](https://github.com/goeiebook/creativelab/blob/master/json/defaultBoardStates.json) is the JSON for the default page.

 The 'shapes' key is where the most interesting details are.
-Here are keyframes, stroke and fill parameters, point coordinates, and things called 'handles'.
+Keyframes, stroke and fill parameters, point coordinates, and things called 'handles'.
 This is quite exciting.
 Perhaps there is a way to create an animation using tools other than those provided by the site.

 ```javascript
 {